-- Mail your official international transcripts to an approved credit evaluation agency (listed at umgc.edu/internationalcredit) - · Pay fees associated with the international evaluation
+- Mail your official international transcripts to a NACES member evaluation agency (listed at naces.org/members) - · Pay fees associated with the international evaluation

 More details are available online at umgc.edu/internationalcredit.

 Credit from Noncollegiate Courses and Training

 UMGC may accept for credit noncollegiate courses and training applicable to your degree program that have been evaluated by either ACE (if the courses have been given credit recommendations in the National Guide to Educational Credit for Training Programs) or the National College Credit Recommendation Service (formerly PONSI).